stepanenko/javascript-info/Matrix/11_class_prototype.md

 ```

 ## Constructor Functions
-When a function is called with the `new` keyword, a new object is created, and its prototype is set to the constructor's `prototype` property:
+When a function is called with the `new` keyword, a new object is created, and its prototype is set to the constructor's `prototype` property.
+Defining methods on an object's prototype rather than within the constructor saves memory because all instances share the same method reference instead of each instance having its own copy.
+So defining shared methods on prototypes to optimize memory usage:
 ```js
 function Person(name) {
     this.name = name;